vilmosioo/Github-Tools-for-WordPress/README.md

 License: GPLv2 or later
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=4K8F8YQMP84CJ

-A plugin that inserts dynamic updates for any Github repository.
+A plugin that inserts dynamic updates for any GitHub repository.

 ## Description

-Use the custom Github Commit widget to display a list of the latest updates from a repository.
+Use the custom GitHub Commit widget to display a list of the latest updates from a repository.
 Additionally, you can use shortcodes to add commit lists or embed any gist.
-The plugin will cache the Github response for a certain time period (default: 1 day).
+The plugin will cache the GitHub response for a certain time period (default: 1 day).
 You can change this value to half a day or 1 hour.
 To get more time frames you will need an additional plugin that extends the cron schedules.

 ### Shortcodes